P-expressions

 Finally, if you treat sequences of

-s as pre-lexed token streams, almost any parsing formalism (such as PEG parsing, Ometa, etc.) can be used to extract further syntactic structure.
+Exprs as pre-lexed token streams, almost any parsing formalism (such as PEG parsing, Ometa, etc.) can be used to extract further syntactic structure.

 Appendix: Equations for interpreting P-expressions as Preserves

-The function uncomma(p) removes all occurrences of ,
+The function uncomma(p) removes all occurrences of , from a

-P-expression p ∈ Expr
+P-expression p ∈ Expr − {,}.

-uncomma : Expr − {, } |
+uncomma : Expr − {,} |

 ⟶ | Expr | |

-= | [ uncomma(p) …] |
+= | [uncomma(p) …] |

 omitting any p = , |

-= | < uncomma(p) …> |
+= | <uncomma(p) …> |

 omitting any p = , |

-= | { uncomma(p) …} |
+= | {uncomma(p) …} |

 omitting any p = , |

-= | ( uncomma(p) …) |
+= | (uncomma(p) …) |

 omitting any p = , |

-= | #{ uncomma(p) …} |
+= | #{uncomma(p) …} |

 omitting any p = , |

-= | #: uncomma(p) |
+= | #:uncomma(p) |

 |

-uncomma(@ p q) |
+uncomma(@p q) |

-= | @ uncomma(p) uncomma(q) |
+= | @uncomma(p) uncomma(q) |

 |

-uncomma(p) | = | p | if p ∈ Atom ∪ Punct − {, } |
+| uncomma(p) | = | p | if p ∈ Atom ∪ Punct − {,} |

 We write ⌞uncomma(p)⌟ for the partial function mapping a

-P-expression p ∈ Expr
+P-expression p ∈ Expr − {,} to a corresponding Preserves Value.

-⌞·⌟ : Expr − {, } |
+⌞·⌟ : Expr − {,} |

 ⇀ | Value | |

-= | [ ⌞p⌟ …] |
+= | [⌞p⌟ …] |

 |

-= | < ⌞ℓ⌟ ⌞p⌟ …> |
+= | <⌞ℓ⌟ ⌞p⌟ …> |

 |

-= | { ⌞k⌟: ⌞v⌟ …} |
+= | {⌞k⌟:⌞v⌟ …} |

 if all ⌞k⌟ … are distinct |

-= | #{ ⌞p⌟ …} |
+= | #{⌞p⌟ …} |

 if all ⌞p⌟ … are distinct |

-= | #: ⌞p⌟ |
+= | #:⌞p⌟ |

 |

-⌞@ p q⌟ |
+⌞@p q⌟ |

-= | @ ⌞p⌟ ⌞q⌟ |
+= | @⌞p⌟ ⌞q⌟ |

 |

-⌞p⌟ | = | p | when p ∈ Atom |
+| ⌞p⌟ | = | p | when p ∈ Atom |

 Notes